Sunil-KV/TMDBClient/README.md

 ##AppInfo

-This is simple Movie Database client App.
-It retrievies favorite movies, artists and tvshows from TMDB server and displays to user.
+This is a simple Movie Database client App.
+It retrieves favorite movies, artists and tvshows from TMDB server and displays to user.
 User will be able to update the data as and when required.

 ## Prerequisite